RexJaeschke/user-documentation/guides/hack/06-type-aliases/03-transparent.md

 #Transparent Type Aliases

-An alias created using `type` is a transparent type alias.
+An alias created using `type` is a *transparent type alias*.
 For a given type, that type and all transparent aliases to that type are all the same type, and can be freely interchanged.
 There are no restrictions on where a transparent type alias can be defined or which source code can access its underlying implementation.

-It is important to understand that the compiler *never* distinguishes between a type alias name and the type to which it is aliased.
-So why go to the trouble of defining an abstract type is the compilation environment doesn't enforce its use?
+If the compiler *never* distinguishes between a type alias name and the type to which it is aliased, why go to the trouble of defining an abstract type?
 Ordinarily you wouldn't!
-After all, the whole point of having an abstract type is to allow code to be written that does *not* rely on how that type is actually represented.
+After all, in an ideal world, the whole point of having an abstract type is to allow code to be written that does *not* rely on how that type is actually represented.
+However, the world is not always ideal!

+Consider the case in which some type T is used throughout a lot of source modules.
+The decision is made to (eventually) hide that type's implementation from most higher-level code, but it is not possible to convert all the usage code at once; instead, it is to be done one module at a time.
+We can do this by defining a transparent type alias TTA for type T. Then new modules can be written that reference TTA, and existing modules can be changed to use TTA on a piecemeal basis.